Community

 Every summer, VTCI sponsors one local high school student’s participation in the NTCA Youth Tour.
 This program gives students a first-hand look at the telecommunications industry and the legislative process by visiting Congress, the Federal Communications Commission and other governmental agencies.
 The tour also includes visits to famous historical sites including the Washington Monument, the Smithsonian Institution, the National Cathedral, the U.S. Capitol and Arlington National Cemetery.

-We are now accepting applications for the 2023 Youth Tour, which takes place May 31 – June 4th 2023.
-Deadline for applications is March 17th, 2023.
+We are now accepting applications for the 2024 Youth Tour, which takes place June 3 – June 7 2024.
+Deadline for applications is March 15th, 2024 at 5:00 PM.
 Applications for the Youth Tour should be sent to:

 Valley Telephone Cooperative